GenesisFR/DS1TroubleshootingGuide/README.md

 ## Text has artefacts

+This is caused by dgVoodoo2 making vertical lines appear between characters.

-If you notice some vertical lines between characters, run dgVoodooCpl.exe, go to the DirectX tab and select "App driven" next to Filtering.
+Run dgVoodooCpl.exe, go to the DirectX tab, set Filtering to "App driven" and Antialiasing (MSAA) to "Off".

-## Textures are not loading
+## Textures not loading

 This is caused by using the HD textures mod with DSMod/DSLOAMod, therefore making most of the world transparent.
 DSMod/DSLOAMod don't support anything above a resolution of 256 so you have remove the mod.